chisui/dakka/thesis/main.md

 - When an Actor terminates a message is sent to it's supervisor(s).
 - Since Scala is not a pure language Actors can perform arbitrary operations in response to their behavior.
   As a result it is not possible to constrain the behavior of a piece of Scala code through its type.
-  There is always a way to launch the missils.
+  There is always a way to launch the missiles.
 - Akka expects messages to be immutable.

 There is also an alternative package to the described Actor base package which adds type information to Actors[@Akka-docu-typed].
-The main differences betweene those two packages is that Actor references are parametrized by the type of message that the defining Actor may handle and Actors have to define what kind of message they may receive.
+The main differences between those two packages is that Actor references are parametrized by the type of message that the defining Actor may handle and Actors have to define what kind of message they may receive.

 ## Cloud Haskell